mightymercado/bot-detection/README.md

   - I feel it's a little hard to detect now because they now use Proxy & a clone of Reflect class.

 ## Personal Notes
-1. Stealth with only webdriver evasion on a non-virtualized machine seems to work on all sites except Shape Security (nordstrom.com).
+1. Stealth with only webdriver evasion on a non-virtualized machine seems to work on all sites except ones with Shape Security bot detection (e.g. nordstrom.com).
+So, I speculate that there must be a way to detect Puppeteer without tampering.